mishmanners/TalksandEvents/Talks/BestofUniverse2022.md

-# Best of GitHub Universe 2022
+# Best of GitHub Universe 2022 - Singapore watch party

 This is a talk I gave at [GitHub Universe Singapore Watch Party](https://resources.github.com/universe-2022-singapore-watch-party/).